sjmcpherson/Front-End-Developer-Learnings/CSS.md

 }
 ```

+- To get the best performance from transitions & animations use Opacity or CSS3 Transform (i.e transform:translate(0,0)) other properties are likely to give lower frame rates.

 ###Other CSS Properties

  - CSS Counter(counter-increment:value) - IE8+ Used to display a incremented value, set & reset via the 'counter-reset' property. http://codepen.io/sjmcpherso/pen/eILwf